 I have written before about the “The four X factors of exceptional leaders,” and at the top of that list is the ability to “simplify complexity and operationalize it.”
 That skill is the manifestation of the habit of mind of applied curiosity.

 In this age of disruption, leaders are increasingly sought out and paid to know the right questions, not necessarily to have all the right answers.
-That ability stems not only from understanding the competitive landscape today, but then also having a keen sense of what the possibilities beyond it might be.
+That ability to question stems not only from understanding the competitive landscape today, but also from having a keen sense of what the possibilities beyond it might be.

 There’s no guarantee you’ll become a CEO if you develop the muscle of applied curiosity — there are too many factors beyond your control, after all.
 But thinking like a CEO will help accelerate your career.